Old Fashioned Pecan Pie Recipe

 Why You'll Love This Recipe

-• can be made several days in advance
+• Make Ahead: can be made several days in advance

-• keeps well for a long period of time
+• Keeps Well: holds well for a long period of time

-• delicious with a scoop of ice cream or whipping topping
+• Tastes Amazing: delicious with a scoop of ice cream or whipped topping

 pecan pie cooling on a pie rack.